ionic-team/capacitor-spm/README.md

-# capacitor6-spm-test
+# capacitor-spm

-This is a test repo we are using for testing Capacitor 6 SPM support - it will disappear soon.
+This repo holds the XCFramework Builds of Capacitor 6 Beta, RC, and final when they are released.